ninoarsov/CsvCompressionPluginFinal/README.md

 Details
 =========================

--Compressed files are saved as .csvcomp format
+Compressed files are saved as .csvcomp format
--By default, they are saved in the same location as the source .CSV file
+By default, they are saved in the same location as the source .CSV file